phil-hanley/warehouse-location-optimization/README.md

 ## Data Transformation

-Before modeling any data, I needed to be sure that the ingested data is standardized and has consistent formatting.
-The four reports I am pulling from were not ready to function in a relational mode.
+Before modeling any data, I needed to be sure that the ingested data was standardized and formatted consistently.
+The four reports I am pulling from were not ready to function in a relational model.
 Power Query was used to clean, standardize, and reduce source data before creating relationships between the tables.

 One of the first things I noticed is that some of our **SGF Locations** (our unique 6-digit elevated warehouse racking locations) were missing leading zeros.
 To correct this, I created custom columns in Power Query to standardize identifiers that were missing leading zeros.

-Here is an example of a custom column in one report that standardizes the SGF locaton:
+Here is an example of a custom column in one report that standardizes the SGF location:

 ```powerquery
 = Table.AddColumn(